Haklim733/spark/docs/spark_session_guide.md

 - **RDD operations**: The RDD API is not available in Spark Connect
 - **Custom serialization**: Operations like `map()`, `flatMap()` are not supported
 - **DataFrame transformations with Python lambdas**: e.g., `df.filter(lambda row: ...)` is not supported
-- **Direct SparkContext access**: Not available in Spark Connect architecture
+- **Direct SparkContext access**: Not available in Spark Connect arhitecture

 ### 📋 Best Practices for Spark Connect
 1. **Use DataFrame API**: Prefer DataFrame operations over RDD operations